smorrrs/Speedrun-Resources/speedrunning_intro.md

 # Intro to Speedrunning
 Speedrunning is playing video games with a goal of completing them as quickly as possible.

-Speedrunning often manifests as an ongoing global competition of players trying to achieve the fastest ever time for a game, but it can also be done in simultaneous races with a group of competitors, done on one's own as challenge to achieve one's personal best time, or done on stream to showcase a speedrun for entertainment.
+Speedrunning often manifests as an ongoing global competition of players trying to achieve the fastest ever time for a game, but it can also be done in simultaneous races with a group of competitors, done on stream to showcase a speedrun for entertainment, or done on one's own as challenge to achieve one's personal best time.

+When starting to speedrun a game for the first time, I recommend starting off viewing it as a challenge against yourself.
+Set an initial time, then see how much you can continue to improve that time with practice and better strategies.
+Competition with others can be fun for many people, but it's not necessary to enjoy the hobby.

 # Components of a Speedrun
 There are four main phases of developing a speedrun: